Accepting to Waitlist for Fall 24

-Courses in Economics, Psychology, Computer Science and Info Sci are only available to majors
+Courses in Economics, Psychology, Computer Science and Info Sci are only available to majors and will be limited

 Students should have very flexible course plans in the event that desired classes are full

 Business classes are not available - Dyson students should apply through the Dyson Exchange with NUS

 A leading global university centered in Asia and a Cornell Global Hub, the National University of Singapore (NUS) offers a global approach to education and research with a focus on Asian perspectives and expertise.
 NUS was founded in 1905 and is today Singapore’s flagship university, widely seen as among the best universities in Asia and the world.
 According to the Times Higher Education World University Ranking, NUS is 3rd in Asia and 25th in the world.

 NUS offers a distinctively Asian and global experience that is grounded in maximizing the potential of students.
 Take advantage of attending a comprehensive university with 14 faculties (colleges) offering courses from Food Science to Entomology and Business or by taking courses outside your major, including in Asian languages, cultures and history.
 NUS also has three Research Centres of Excellence (RCE) and 23 university-level research institutes and centers.
 The student body consists of approximately 27,500 undergraduate and 10,000 graduate students, and over 2,300 faculty members.